jorgefz/ulib/readme.md

 *Array of zeros*.
-Generate an array of integers equal to zero, stored at the address to whicht he input pointer points.
+Generate an array of integers equal to zero, stored at the address to which the input pointer points.
 It returns the pointer on success, and NULL otherwise.